 Pro bono and IOLTA reporting is done on a fiscal year basis and must be filed online.
 You will receive email notification once per year, in July, notifying you it is time to pay your Client Protection Fund assessment and file your pro bono and IOLTA reports online.
 Payments and reports are due September 10.

 Attorneys will be notified by email in July of each year to file information about IOLTA accounts online through the Attorney Information Information System (AIS) no later than September 10.
 Attorneys must first register in AIS in order to complete the online reports.
 See https://mdcourts.gov/lawyers/ais for additional information about AIS.
 For additional information about IOLTA accounts please contact the Maryland Legal Services Corporation.

-Maryland Rule 19-503 requires Maryland attorneys to report on any pro bono activities they engaged in during the prior calendar year.
-The Administrative Office of the Courts is required to mail the pro bono reporting form to all attorneys no later than January 10 of the year following the calendar year for which reporting is required.
-Attorneys must file the written report, or file online, no later than February 15.
-Reports are confidential (although non-identifying data may be gleaned from the reports).
-Failure to file a timely pro bono report can result in decertification.
-To confirm receipt of your report, see How to Confirm Receipt.
+Maryland Rule 19-503 requires Maryland attorneys to report on any pro bono activities they engaged in during the prior fiscal year (July 1 – June 30).
+The Administrative Office of the Courts is required to email all attorneys no later than July 10 of the year following the fiscal year for which reporting is required.
+Attorneys must file the report online through the Attorney Information System (AIS), no later than September 10.

 For more information about the Pro Bono reporting process, see the Frequently Asked Questions, and other information about the Maryland Judiciary's initiatives to promote pro bono service among the Maryland Bar, on the Maryland Pro Bono website.